JScearcy/tiny-ng-store/README.md

 ### Get Item
     this.storeService.GetItem('storeName')
-* Returns a StoreItem Observable
+* Returns a StoreItem Observable - Map a function to extract data and tansform or subscribe as necessary

+    this.storeService.GetItem('storeName').map((s: StoreItem) => s && s.data);
+* This will return an observable that contains either undefined (if it was never created) or the data you added to that store.

 ### Insert Item
     this.storeService.InsertItem({ name: 'storeName' data: 'Any Data' });
 * Use any type of data that you want
-* Returns a StoreItem Observable
+* Returns a StoreItem Observable - Map a function to extract data and tansform or subscribe as necessary

+    this.storeService.InsertItem('storeName').map((s: StoreItem) => s && s.data);
+* This will return an observable that contains the data added to that store.

 ### Update Item
     this.storeService.UpdateItem({ name: 'storeName' data: 'Updated Data' });